HenryQW/Awesome-TTRSS/docs/README.md

 - SINGLE_USER_MODE: `true` will enable single user mode and disable user authentication, which means login will not be required. **Please only enable this under a secure environment**
 - LOG_DESTINATION: error log destination to use, `sql` uses internal logging that can be read in Preferences -> System, `syslog` uses system log, blank value uses PHP logging. default to `sql`
 - FEED_LOG_QUIET: `true` will disable the printing of feed updating logs

+### Add custom plugins

+You can add your own plugins by installing them in `/var/www/plugins.local` inside the container.
+This is made persistent by mounting a Docker volume.

 ### Configure HTTPS